Best gaming headsets in 2024: I'd bet my ears on these headphones

 ❌ You'd prefer a wireless headset: It may go without saying, but this isn't a wireless design.
 A wireless gaming headset is one of life's little luxuries, and if you'd prefer to pick one of those up then take a look at the best wireless gaming headset.
 Don't be surprised by what you find.

-The best gaming headset in 2024 is the HyperX Cloud Alpha—the return of the king.
+The best gaming headset in 2024 is the HyperX Cloud Alpha—that's right, the king is back and it's as great as ever.
 While Razer's BlackShark V2 gaming headset was able to dethrone the Cloud Alpha previously, it's no longer widely available in many regions.
-The Cloud Alpha, however, is easy to find and frequent discounts put this wonderful gaming headset back into the spotlight once again.
+HyperX's headset, however, is easy to find and frequent discounts put this wonderful gaming headset back into the spotlight once again.

-The Cloud Alpha produce a hearty bass response from 50mm neodymium drivers.
-That's key for gaming.
+The 50 mm neodymium drivers produce a hearty bass response and that's key for gaming.
 It means you can feel the explosions or the hum of a sports car, and you absolutely get the best out of a game's soundtrack.
-But it's not only the powerful bass that impresses here.
-This headset offers fantastic clarity and definition throughout mids and highs.
+But it's not only the powerful bass that impresses here, as this headset offers fantastic clarity and definition throughout mids and highs.

-The Cloud Alpha is also a stand-out gaming headset for its other attributes.
-Namely, it's hella comfy.
-The padded earcups and headband are comfortable over long periods and we've used this headset day-in, day-out for entire work days and never run into any issues with its comfort.
+The Cloud Alpha also stands as a gaming headset for its other attributes, namely it's hella comfy.
+The padded earcups and headband are comfortable over long periods and we've used this headset day in and day out, for long periods, and never run into any issues with its comfort.

 Our one complaint in 2024 with this headset would be that it doesn't come with a flip-to-mute microphone, but the detachable one included is still a great quality unit and comes through loud and clear during online gaming or voice calls.